Samuelzila/lenia/README.md

 See [TODO.md](https://depot-rech.fsci.usherbrooke.ca/bisous/stages/lenia/-/blob/main/TODO.md?ref_type=heads)

 ## Authors and acknowledgements
+The research internship took place at the *Bureau d'imagerie, de simulation et d'optimisation de l'Université de Sherbrooke* (BISOUS).
+They were funded by the *Fonds de recherche du Québec – Nature et technologies* (FRQNT) as well as by the *Cellule intégrée de recherche, d'innovation et de formation – Informatique et science des univers virtuels*.

 This project is based on [Lenia — Biology of Artificial Life by Bert Chan](https://arxiv.org/pdf/1812.05433) and [Lenia and Expanded Universe by Bert Chan](https://arxiv.org/pdf/2005.03742).

 The idea of the project came from this french [video](https://www.youtube.com/watch?v=PlzV4aJ7iMI) by David Louapre, that explains the universe of Lenia.